 Let us assume that we have already enabled English and German languages in our site, setting the former as the default one.

 It is also important to set that translations will be submitted as drafts in the WPML settings.
-To do this, we navigate to Translation management -> Multilingual Content Setup -> Translated documents options and we check Draft in the Document Status setting.
+To do this, navigate to the WPML -> Settings page and scroll to the Translated documents options section.
+There, check Draft in the Document Status setting.

 Now, german_translator is allowed to take up German to English translation jobs and submit them in draft status.
 You can read more about translation management features in the official documentation.

 At this point, we will use Access functionality to create a group of permissions for the german_editor user.
 These permissions will apply to Book custom post type only for the selected languages, which in our case is German.

 We can now create a new group of permissions.
 In the WPML Groups tab, we click on the button to create permission for a specific language.

 After we select the appropriate custom post type and language, we are ready to start setting up permissions for a specific user.

 In order to set a user as a language editor, click the icon at the bottom of the column for each permission and type the username in the dialog’s text field.
 Access will auto-complete and let you select the user.

 We have just enabled german_editor to edit, delete and publish any translation in German language.